Youth Programs Overview

 Our program offers comprehensive circus training for youth of all ages and skill levels.

-A great place to start for kids 7 and up is our Beginning Youth Circus Program.
-This program includes Beginning Youth Circus and Home School Circus.
+A great place to start for kids 7 and up is our Beginning Youth Circus Class, Homeschool Circus Class or Beginning Kid's Silks Class.
 These classes offer the opportunity to explore a variety of circus arts and let kids discover what most interests them.
 Students are welcome to take from one to four of these classes each week.
+While Beginning Kid's Silks is focused on silks, it also includes tumbling and stretching.
+Beginning Kid's Circus includes tumbling, tightrope, globe, rola bola, juggling, trapeze, sling and stretching.

-The can also join the Intermediate Youth Circus Program.
+From there they can join the Intermediate Youth Circus Program.
 This class is for graduates of the beginning youth circus program and gives them a chance to advance their skills.
 The purpose of this class is to prepare kids for the Advanced Program by helping them bridge into a more independent style of learning and find their focus.

 The Advanced Youth Circus Program is a performance focused group of classes that allows students to take the skills they are learning and apply performance techniques to them.
-These classes meet 3 times per week and are great to pair with any technique class as well when students have reached an intermediate/advanced level of training.
+These classes meet 3 times per week and train intensively in their skill, conditioning, stretching and act building.

 For kids up to 6 years old.